ZoomTen/furnace2asm/ABOUT.rst

 -  When cutting a pattern short, have a ``0D00`` effect on **all channels**, not just one of them.
--  Use a single ``0Bxx`` effect in the entire composition, and ensure that it is at the end of the track.
+-  If you want your track to loop, use a single ``0Bxx`` effect in the entire composition, and ensure that it is at the end of the track.
+-  Omit the ``0Bxx`` effect if you do not want your track to loop.
 -  Name the song in the Song Info tab.
 This will be used for the labels and constant names, e.g. ``Cinna bar island`` will be converted to ``CinnaBarIsland`` and ``CINNA_BAR_ISLAND``.